When you’re looking for a cool place to hang out, LinkedIn Groups might not be the first thing to come to mind.

 - Block: Same as with the decline – if you want to let people know that they won’t ever be welcome, you can!

-Find more members
+How to find more members

-When you search for groups on LinkedIn, you see both their names and their membership numbers – and if you get stuck at two or three, your group isn’t exactly going to give off that “we’re super credible and engaging” vibe.
+When you search for groups to join on LinkedIn, you see both their names and their membership numbers – and if you get stuck at two or three, your group isn’t exactly going to give off that “we’re super credible and engaging” vibe.

 At the same time, though, membership numbers are more than a vanity metric!
 Artificially inflating your stats by populating your group with bots or paid members, for example, doesn’t mean it’s going to be a hub of useful conversation.